MinPyaeKyaw/code-test-redis-cache/README.md

 - `npm run lint` - Run ESLint to check code quality
 - `npm run lint:fix` - Fix ESLint issues automatically
 - `npm run format` - Format code using Prettier

+## API Documentation

+The API documentation is available as a Postman collection.
+You can import the collection to test and explore the available endpoints.

+### Postman Collection

+1. Download the Postman collection file from the `docs` directory: `docs/postman/redis-cache-api.postman_collection.json`
+2. Import the collection into Postman:
+   - Open Postman
+   - Click on "Import" button
+   - Drag and drop the collection file or click "Upload Files" to select it
+   - The collection will be imported with all available endpoints and example requests

+The collection includes:
+- Environment variables setup
+- Example requests for all endpoints
+- Request/response examples
+- Authentication details (if applicable)

+### API Base URL

+When running locally, the API base URL is: `http://localhost:3000`